 By Chuck Hawks

-Deer are thin-skinned (CXP2 class) game.
+Deer are thin-skinned (Class 2) game.
 They average about 100-200 pounds on the hoof, depending on species, location and the size of the individual animal.
 Even a very large mule deer rarely exceeds 300 pounds.
 North American deer are not particularly hard to kill with a well placed bullet, but can be a problem to bring to bag if only wounded.

 Let's accept as a given that reasonable deer calibers run from .24 (6mm) on up.
 The .22 calibers need not apply.
-And while the powerful medium and large bore calibers intended for outsize, tough and dangerous game will also kill deer, they are unnecessary.
+While the powerful medium and large bore calibers intended for outsize, tough and dangerous game will also kill deer, they are totally unnecessary.
 No such cartridges will be included here.

 A deer cartridge needs to deliver about 800 ft. lbs. of kinetic energy at whatever range the bullet impacts.
-The frontal area of the bullet should be at least .0464 square inch.
-And the sectional density of a good small bore (less than .33 caliber) bullet should be at least .200 for adequate penetration.
-Soft point or plastic tipped bullets that expand well against light resistance, such as the Hornady Interlock, Nosler Ballistic Tip, Remington Core-Lokt, Sierra Pro-Hunter and GameKing, Speer Hot-Cor and Winchester Power-Point, are usually the most effective types.
+The cross-sectional area of the bullet should be at least .0464 square inch.
+The sectional density of a good small bore (less than .33 caliber) bullet should be at least .200 for adequate penetration.
+Soft point or plastic tipped bullets that expand well against light resistance, such as the Hornady Interlock and FTX, Nosler Ballistic Tip, Remington Core-Lokt, Sierra Pro-Hunter and GameKing, Speer Hot-Cor, Swift Scirocco and Winchester Power-Point, are examples of good deer bullets.
 These are not absolutes, but they are sensible guidelines.

 Please bear in mind that when recommending deer cartridges I am assuming that the hunter uses a bullet of adequate weight, sectional density, expansion characteristics and gets it into a vital spot (usually the heart/lung area of the deer).
 It doesn't have to be a perfect shot that slips between two ribs and blows up the heart, but I am assuming a good shot with an adequate bullet.
 Bullet placement is, by far, the most important factor in killing power.